 Cats are family members, and they deserve the best possible care, including the most nutritious diet possible.
 But there’s tons of information online with varying suggestions regarding feline nutrition.
 Some articles state that kibble is bad for cats.
 Others suggest it’s fine to feed cats dry-food-only diets as long as they eat formulations certified as nutritionally adequate by the American Association of Feed Control Officials (AAFCO).
 So, which is correct?
 The answer is a bit nuanced!
-Since cats thrive in high protein and moisture-rich diets your cat may benefit most from a combination of kibble and wet food.
+Since cats thrive in high protein and moisture-rich diets your cat may benefit most from fresh or canned (wet) food.
 It’s always a good idea to speak to your veterinarian for advice on your cat’s specific dietary needs.

 Dry food tends to be high in carbohydrates, which can lead to blood sugar spikes and weight gain.
 Wet food generally has fewer carbohydrates than dry food and is lower in calories ounce for ounce.
 Wet food also has the added benefit of providing increased hydration.
-This means that mixing the two together can be a great option!
+This makes wet food more appealing from a nutritional standpoint.

 What Are the Benefits of Dry Food?